Disclaimer: I do not own Harry Potter.

 "Hmph, kids these days," Harry shook his head in a disturbingly McGonagall way.

-As Harry was contemplating how he should apologize to Terry once this escapade comes to an end, Remus cautiously levitated Harry's trunk and placed it on the floor before them.
+As Harry was contemplating how he should apologize to Terry once this escapade came to an end, Remus cautiously levitated Harry's trunk and placed it on the floor before them.
 Sharing a look, the professor and the student crouched down in front of it, with Harry across Remus on the other side of the trunk.

 With a snap, Remus opened the latch and the noise echoed in the scarily silent room.
 Remus hesitated as the corner section of the trunk came into view, knowing that everything he had believed for the last ten years would turn into a lie the moment he opened it.
 It was like the Pandora's box of his previous ten years of existence.